joostvdg/joostvdg.github.io/docs/jenkins-jobs/jobdsl.md

+title: Jenkins Job DSL
+description: How To Manage All Your Jobs With Jenkins Job DSL

 # Jenkins Job DSL

 Jenkins is a wonderful system for managing builds, and people love using its UI to configure jobs.
 Unfortunately, as the number of jobs grows, maintaining them becomes tedious, and the paradigm of using a UI falls apart.
 Additionally, the common pattern in this situation is to copy jobs to create new ones, these "children" have a habit of diverging from their original "template" and consequently it becomes difficult to maintain consistency between these jobs.